tchappel/gatsby-starter-netlify-cms/src/pages/ptou/us/index.md

 ---
 templateKey: ptou-page
-title: Ebay Payment Terms of Use
+title: Payments Terms of Use
 ---